usama8199/MultiAgent-ChatModel/README.md

 ## Architecture
 The image below shows the high-level design of the architecture.
-A supervisor will understand the task and utilize one or more agents, depending on whether it can answer or solve the desired task.
+A supervisor will understand the task and utilize one or more agents, depending on whether they can answer or solve the desired task.
 Once an agent completes its task, it will provide the result to the [supervisior](https://github.com/langchain-ai/langgraph/blob/main/examples/multi_agent/agent_supervisor.ipynb), which will decide whether the task is completed or if another tool is required.
 Regardless of the situation, the chain will come back to the supervisor.
 Below, you can see some examples, video explanations, and a demo.

-### High Level Design
+### High-Level Design
 <img src="https://github.com/usama8199/MultiAgent-ChatModel/blob/main/Image/Overview.png" width="400" height="500"/>

 #### Examples